 We said that:

-- Now is the time to ensure Australia's primary health care workforce are appropriately equipped to provide quality care to people with intellectual disability through continuing professional development (CPD)
+- Now is the time to ensure Australia's primary healthcare workforce is appropriately equipped to provide quality care to people with intellectual disability through continuing professional development (CPD).

 What we asked for